franknb/Drawing-to-Face/README.md

 - Disk Space: 5 GB minimum

-### 1. Download and install [Docker](https://docs.docker.com/get-docker/) in your operating system.
+### 1. Download and install [Docker](https://docs.docker.com/get-docker/) in your operating system

-### 2. Open up your terminal/CMD or any command line interface of your option,
+### 2. Open up your terminal/CMD or any command line interface of your option
 ```
 # Pull the docker image from Docker Hub
 docker pull frank0124/drawing-to-face